check-spelling-sandbox/ngx-datatable/docs/api/table/inputs.md

 ## `footerHeight`

 The height of the footer in pixels.
-Pass a `falsey` for no footer.
+Pass a `falsy` for no footer.
 Default value: `0`

 ## `headerHeight`